 There are a pair of far-field microphones and an Ambient EQ sensor at the top bezel of its display.
 The mics pick up voice commands, and with its Voice Match technology, the device's responses are personalized to the particular user.
 The Google Nest Hub is able to store up to six user profiles.
 On the other hand, the Ambient EQ sensor detects the amount of ambient light and adjust the display’s brightness accordingly to output just the right brightness required in the environment of use.

-As a kitchen helper, it will display your favorite recipes and its soothing voice commands will step you through your culinary experience.
+As a kitchen helper, it will display your favourite recipes and its soothing voice commands will step you through your culinary experience.
 There’s no built-in power supply so the device needs to be tethered to a wall power socket.
 It isn’t resistant to dust or water, so it’s best to keep the device away from liquids in the kitchen.
 Hopefully, there's a version of it with some water/dust resistance to better weather more varied/challenging cooking environments.

 Besides being a good kitchen assistant, the device fits right into your living room where it can act as your entertainment command hub.
-Chromecast your favorite Netflix shows to your TV or stream your curated Spotify music from the comfort of your couch just via voice commands.
+Chromecast your favourite Netflix shows to your TV or stream your curated Spotify music from the comfort of your couch just via voice commands.
 Take note that you'll need a Chromecast supported TV for this functionality and while this may sound like a redundant function when you have a smart TV or smart-enabled TV, the whole point of the Google Nest Hub is to control your home with voice commands.

 You can also corral a speaker group in other to stream music in unison to create a cocooning listening experience no matter where you are located at home.